Asthestarsfalll/MegBox/README.md

 ![logo](logo.png)

 ## Introduction

-`MegBox` is a easy-use, well-rounded and safe toolbox of `MegEngine`.
+`MegBox` is an easy-to-use, well-rounded and safe toolbox of MegEngine.
 Aim to imporving usage experience and speeding up develop process.

 `MegBox` is still in an early development stage.